 COVID-19

 Using the interactive chart, several trends become clear.
-First, females are highly over represented, experiencing 72% of COVID-19 cases involving days away from work and an incident rate 247% higher than males.
-Second, the vast majority of cases involving days away from work occurred in the Health Care and Social Assistance Industry (74%).
-The Health Care and Social Assistance Industry experienced a COVID-19 case rate involving days away from work of 196.3 per 10,000 workers, compared to the all industry average of 40.0.
-Lastly, 62% of the cases involved 11 or more days away from work.
+First, females are highly overrepresented, experiencing 78.7% of DAFW COVID-19 cases and an incident rate 4.9 times higher than males.
+Second, over half of DAFW cases occurred in the Health Care and Social Assistance Industry (77%).
+The Health Care and Social Assistance Industry experienced a COVID-19 DAFW case rate of 29.1 per 10,000 workers, compared to the all industry average of 5.6.
+Lastly, 99% of the COVID-19 DART cases involved days away from work (DAFW).
+The data on nonfatal cases cover occupational injuries and illnesses and come from the BLS Survey of Occupational Injuries and Illnesses (SOII) for 2011-2024.
+Starting in 2021, biennial estimates are available for DAFW, DJTR, and DART cases.
+This page highlights both DAFW and DART estimates.
+The latest estimate period available reflects cases occurring in 2023 and 2024.
+Because DAFW data transitioned from annual reporting to biennial reporting in 2021, care should be used when comparing 2020 to 2023-2024.

 Source: Bureau of Labor Statistics, U.S. Department of Labor.